-- 1. Always wear an approved helmet when riding your bike, and follow the helmet manufacturer's instructions for fit, use and care. - 2.
-Do you have all the other required and recommended safety equipment?
+1. Always wear an approved helmet when riding your bike, and follow the helmet manufacturer's instructions for fit, use and care of your helmet.

+2. Do you have all the other required and recommended safety equipment?
 See Section 2.
-It's your responsibility to familiarize yourself with the laws of the areas where you ride, and to comply with all applicable laws. - 3.
-Do you know how to correctly operate your wheel quick releases?
-Check Section 4.A.1 to make sure.
-Riding with an improperly adjusted wheel quick release can cause the wheel to wobble or disengage from the bicycle, and cause serious injury or death. - 4.
-If your bike has toeclips and straps or clipless ("step-in") pedals, make sure you know how they work (see Section 4.E).
+It's your responsibility to familiarize yourself with the laws of the areas where you ride, and to comply with all applicable laws.

+3. If your bike has wheel quick releases, do you know how to correctly operate them?
+Check Section Appendix B to make sure.
+Riding with an improperly adjusted wheel quick release can cause the wheel to wobble or disengage from the bicycle, and cause serious injury or death.

+4. If your bike has clipless ("step-in") pedals, make sure you know how they work (see Section 4.C.3).
 These pedals require special techniques and skills.
-Follow the pedal manufacturer's instructions for use, adjustment and care. - 5.
-Do you have "toe overlap"?
-On smaller framed bicycles your toe or toeclip may be able to contact the front wheel when a pedal is all the way forward and the wheel is turned.
-Read Section 4.E. if you have toeclip overlap. - 6.
-Does your bike have suspension?
+Follow the pedal manufacturer's instructions for use, adjustment and care.

+5. Does your bike have suspension?
 If so, check Section 4.F.
 Suspension can change the way a bicycle performs.
 Follow the suspension manufacturer's instructions for use, adjustment and care.

+6. Do you have "toe overlap"?
+On smaller framed bicycles your toe may be able to contact the front wheel when a pedal is all the way forward and the wheel is turned.
+See section 4.C.1.